SuperTapood/Cudheart/README.md

 - [ ] replace cpp funcs in cuda namespaces with using
 - [ ] divide functions into pragma regions
 - [ ] fix non numeric vectors and matrices
+- [ ] fix index error for getting info from flat matrix to say matrix
 - [ ] don't flatten matrices unless its needed (or ur lazy or cuda is involved)
 - [ ] use ndarray to reduce number of overrides
 - [ ] make matrix a vector of vectors to handle row fetching faster